 The new study sets out to understand more about the mechanisms that produce impulsivity.
 The scientists hope that this knowledge might, eventually, lead to interventions that could reduce impulsivity.

-MCH, a neurotransmitter, is primarily produced in the hypothalamus and has also been implicated in mood, energy balance, and the sleep–wake cycle.
+MCH, a neurotransmitter, is primarily produced in the hypothalamus and has also been

 The scientists carried out a range of experiments in rats to examine the role of MCH in impulsive behavior.